NEAR-Edu/near-certification-tools/web-app/README.md

 ## Ryan:

-1. Make Integromat work with the /api/mint-cert endpoint here.
 1. Integrate Airtable with Integromat
 1. Ask Sherif to map his desired subdomain in the Custom Domains section of https://dashboard.render.com/web/srv-c821j246fj315u4tlj90/settings
 1. Ensure that HTTP is blocked (because HTTPS is enforced via `web-app/pages/_middleware.ts`).
 (We wouldn't want `web-app/pages/api/mint-cert.ts` exposed via HTTP because our secret `API_KEY` would be leaked, and anyone could issue any certificate.)